databricks/koalas/README.md

 Different projects have different focuses.
 Spark is already deployed in virtually every organization, and often is the primary interface to the massive amount of data stored in data lakes.
-Koalas draws design inspirations from Dask, and aims to make the transition from pandas to Spark easy for data scientists.
+Koalas was inspired by Dask, and aims to make the transition from pandas to Spark easy for data scientists.

 ### How can I contribute to Koalas?

 Please create a GitHub issue if your favorite function is not yet supported.

+Make sure the name also reflects precisely which function you want to implement, such as `DataFrame.fillna` or `Series.dropna`.
+If an open issue already exists and you want do add missing parameters, consider contributing to that issue instead.

 We also document all the functions that are not yet supported in the [missing directory](https://github.com/databricks/koalas/tree/master/databricks/koalas/missing).
 In most cases, it is very easy to add new functions by simply wrapping the existing pandas or Spark functions.
 Pull requests welcome!

-### Why a new project (vs putting this in Apache Spark itself)?
+### Why a new project (instead of putting this in Apache Spark itself)?

 Two reasons: